Nov 21, 2019 | Revenue Management | Reading Time: 5 minutes

 Another pillar of Revenue Management is the dynamic rate of the mix of products of your hotel.
 Besides defining a different price table for off, middle and peak seasons, it is also interesting to note other commercial possibilities, allied to upsell strategies.

-Like I said before, the revenue management needs to be applied in every hotel department, not only in sales.
+Like I said before, revenue management needs to be applied in every hotel department, not only in sales.
 Every team needs to collaborate in order to recognize new revenue opportunities.
 To this end, it’s necessary to gather data of the:

 - market and competitors;